matter-labs/era-compiler-tester/README.md

 	--zkvyper '../era-compiler-vyper/target/release/zkvyper'
 ```

-## Report formats

-Use the parameter `--benchmark-format` to select the output format: `json` (default), or `csv`.

-## Tracing

-If you run the tester with `-T` flag, JSON trace files will be written to the `./trace/` directory.
-The trace files can be used with our [custom ZKsync EraVM assembly tracer](https://staging-scan-v2.zksync.dev/tools/debugger) for debugging and research purposes.

 ## Benchmarking

 1. Change the LLVM branch to the base in the `LLVM.lock` file at the repository root, checkout and build it: